rdz-oss/BattyBirdNET-Pi/README.md

 **Note: The system is under heavy development and not (as yet) fit for production use.
 It is fully functional, however.
 You are welcome to try it and send feedback.**

+Careful: the noise emitted by the power source of the RasPi currently triggers the detector!
+Working to reduce that.
+Try to shield the microphone from the power converter!

 ### Purpose
 Ever wondered which bat is flying in your yard and when?
 BattyBirdNET-Pi is readily assembled and will help you getting to know the night-life around you.
 Can also be placed remotely with a power source.